PHS LogoMain Banner

 Q) What sound cards do you recommend?

-A) You can use the sound card already built into your computer; however, there are a wide variety of sound cards available with excellent performance.
+A) You can use the sound card already built into your computer; however, our SpectraDAQ-200 precision sound card is highly recommended for best results.

 Q) What Microphone do you recommend?